A Beginner’s Guide to Sales Lead Management & How to Win At It

 During the lead capture stage, you don’t necessarily know if your leads are qualified or not.
 Regardless, you want to generate a healthy and consistent number of leads for your company over time.

-To combat your sometimes-low conversion rates, having many leads as part of your lead gen process is crucial.
+To combat your sometimes-low conversion rates, having many leads as part of your lead gen process is crucial — and increases lead qualification rate.

 Lead Tracking

-Once you’re done gathering the contact information for your first group of leads, they move onto the second phase of the management system, and that’s lead tracking.
+Once you’re done gathering the contact information for your first group of leads, they move on to the second phase of the management system: lead tracking.

-Through lead gen, you were able to gather cursory information on the lead, such as their first and last name, their phone number, email address, home address, and even perhaps their occupation.
+Through lead gen, you could gather cursory information on the lead, such as their first and last name, phone number, email address, home address, and even perhaps their occupation, as part of managing sales leads.

-Having this information is handy, but it’s not all that you need.
+This information is handy, but it’s not all you need.
 You also want to gather behavioral data on your leads.
 This is where lead tracking comes in.

 By tracking your leads, your sales and marketing teams can begin planning their approach.
-You want to qualify your lead based on behavioral data, which can help you figure how willing a customer may be to pay.
+You want to qualify your lead based on behavioral data, lead source information, and other metrics, which can help you figure how willing a customer may be to pay.

 You can track leads by sending them surveys, through email marketing, or even by analyzing website visits.
-Having this information can clue you in on what the lead’s needs may be, or at least what they’re interested in.
+Having this information can clue you in on the lead’s needs, or at least what they’re interested in.

 Read also: The Functions of Sales Management: What Every Team Lead Needs To Know